badaboot/gatsby-starter-minimal-ts/src/content/thoughts-ai.md

 <img src='../../img/pipe.png' alt="Rene Magritte's pipe image with last word being AI" />
 <span>An image I generated with Gemini 2.5 Flash</span>

-Perhaps editing the original would've been better, as I only meant to change the caption.
+Perhaps **editing the original** would've been better, as I only wanted to change the text.

-[The original painting](https://www.dailyartmagazine.com/painting-week-rene-magritte-treachery-images/)'s caption said: "This is not a pipe".
+[The original painting](https://www.dailyartmagazine.com/painting-week-rene-magritte-treachery-images/)'s text read: "This is not a pipe".
 It's a representation of a pipe.

 I changed it to say: "This is not AI."
-It's a representation of AI-generated images.
+It's a representation of an AI-generated image.

 ### Prediction